June 23: Updates: This post was updated with community comments and additional ideas on – see the end of the post for the changes.

 Only a single venue in the past 1,5 years has had a countdown clock for the speaker visible, so they are rare.
-I hate peeking at Windows clock while sharing my screen and presenting, so my clicker (Logitech R700) has a nifty LCD display that I can set to count down from a predefined count of minutes.
+I hate peeking at Windows clock while sharing my screen and presenting, so my clicker (Logitech R700) has a nifty LCD that I can set to count down from a predefined count of minutes.

-Roughly every 3rd time when I do a presentation there is an issue in the room.
-The VGA cable is too long, or the TV is not cooperating with your laptop, or there is no water and you need to fetch it from afar.
+Roughly every 3rd time when I do a presentation, there is an issue in the room.
+The VGA cable is too long, or the TV is not cooperating with your laptop, or there is no water, and you need to fetch it from afar.
 Small and big things you need to resolve before your moment in the spotlight (or laptop screen light).

 I’ve had to change my resolution from Full HD to 1024*[email protected], simply because the TV from 1985 at the venue could not support anything else.
 This means your carefully crafted slides at 16:9 are not looking good anymore, but who cares – at least you have a screen with content!

-How much time do you have have for your session?
+How much time do you have for your session?
 60 minutes?
 Great!
 Make sure you are done at exactly 60 minutes, or even slightly before.

 Have fun!
 Having the opportunity to speak at events is a lot of fun, it’s rewarding and most of all – forces you to become better in your field!